openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In detail, the array is processed by the Wallet from left to right as follows:

  1. Select the root element of the Credential, i.e., the top-level JSON object.
- 2. Process the query of the claims path query array from left to right:
+ 2. Process the query of the claims path pointer array from left to right:
     1. If the component is a string, select the element in the respective key in the currently selected element(s).
 If any of the currently selected element(s) is not an object, abort processing and return an